 Vetting Process for Solar Dealers

 SunPower only sells to certified solar companies like us, an Elite Dealer.
 The manufacturer carefully chooses dealers and installers nationwide that meet or exceed their selection process.
-SunPower also prefers to work with solar companies who invest in their communities and have expert knowledge of local jurisdiction and permit regulations.
+SunPower prefers to work with companies who invest in their communities and have expert knowledge of local jurisdiction and permit regulations.

 Which Brand Will You Choose?